rikribbers/foaas-erlang/README.md

     <<"Fuck you, Rik. - Someone">>
     2>

-# Testing

-There is a simple Makefile that calls rebar3 with targets : eunit,eqc and dialyzer

-    | => make

-# Building
+# Building and testing

-In the folder docker there is a Dockerfile that I use for building and testing the client.
+In the rootfolder there is a Dockerfile that I use for building and testing the client.

+    | => docker build -t  rikribbers/erldev .
-    | => docker run -it --rm -v ~/git/foaas-erlang/:/workspace erldev  /bin/bash
+    | => docker run rikribbers/erldev /bin/sh -c "cd /root; git clone https://github.com/rikribbers/foaas-erlang; cd foaas-erlang; make"
-    root@acd68ca594d3:/# cd /workspace/
-    root@acd68ca594d3:/workspace# make

 # Roadmap